joeywu63/financial_planner/d1/product-and-planning.md

    * Hosting
       * Project partners have not mapped out a detailed budget, but they do have the funds necessary for hosting.
       * This will allow us to choose platforms that work well with our product.

+*Outcomes:*
+* Team members got better understanding of scope and requirements for project.
+* Team members and project partners came to a mutual understanding.

 *Next Steps:*
 * Project partners will need to ask their users for consent for us to access their profiles with the excel file.
 * Team members will email Adam for advice.

 #### Artifacts